ndd21/PHYS281/docs/demo-vs-code.md

   mercurial or svn (we will not cover version control in this course).
 * :fontawesome-solid-play:: open the "Run" panel to allow you to run and debug code in your current file.
-* :fontawesome-solid-border-all: - open "Extensions" panel to allow you to install _VS Code_
+* :fontawesome-solid-border-all:: open "Extensions" panel to allow you to install _VS Code_ [extensions](https://code.visualstudio.com/docs/introvideos/extend).
-  [extensions](https://code.visualstudio.com/docs/introvideos/extend).
 * :fontawesome-solid-cog:: - open the settings manager.